cafeduke/cafeduke.github.io/_posts/deeplearning/cnn/2018-09-24-face-recognition.md

 typora-root-url: ../../../
 ---

-DRAFT

-____

 {% include toc.html %}

 # Introduction

 An application of face recognition is authenticating a person using his face rather than ID card.
-Another application is recommending to tag friends in an image posted on social media (like facebook) $-$ This requires comparing two images and outputting if it belongs to the same person or not.
+Another application is recommending to tag friends in an image posted on social media (like facebook) $$-$$ This requires comparing two images and outputting if it belongs to the same person or not.

 Consider the problem of identifying the person from an image.

 - Lets say we are 5 friends.
-- We could train a network model which outputs a softmax function (with 6 neurons) identifying the person.
+- We could train a network model which outputs a softmax function (with 5 neurons) identifying the person.
 We could use thousands of images of each friend to train this network.
 - What happens when a another friend joins the group?
 We may have to first get 1000s of images of the new member and retrain the entire model for 6 friends.

 The above method is very tedious requiring frequent retraining and also impractical to get 1000s of images every-time there is a new member.
 What we need is a **one-shot learning**.
-By just having one image of each friend in the database, we should be able to identify a given image.
+By just having one image of each friend in the database, we should be able to identify if a given image is one of our friend or not.

 The solution is to train a model to output a **similarity function** $$-$$ How similar are two images.

-- A function d(img1, img2) will output the degree of difference between the images.
+- A function d(img1, img2) will output a number that indicates the degree of difference between the images.
 - A value less than a threshold indicates the images are similar.
 - A value greater than threshold indicates the images are different.